abundance-alex/abundance-alex/README.md

 ### Background

 Before diving into Software Engineering I discovered my passion for programming while working on an Ethereum ERC-721 smart contract.
 My contributions included:
-- Gathering requirements for features and functions.
+- 🔎 Gathering requirements for features and functions.
-- Front-end minting page UX and design.
+- ✨ Front-end minting page UX and design.
-- Deciding on the technology stack and communicating pros and cons to nontechnical stakeholders.
+- 🤔 Deciding on the technology stack and communicating pros and cons to nontechnical stakeholders.
-- Communicating PNG file requirements to the art team from software team ensuring pixel-perfect generative art.
+- 🗣️ Communicating PNG file requirements to the art team from the software team ensuring pixel-perfect generative art.
+- 🔗 View the contract here: [Sungens Smart Contract](https://etherscan.io/token/0x1513757e88526f56c1bbf2e1b4b873c16f616f69)
+- 🔗 View the minting site here: [Sungens](https://sungens.art/)

+### Goals

+- 🏋️‍♂️ Cut my teeth working on AI/ML models with a high-performing team.
+- 👨‍💻 Internship with a leading technology company.